 Title: Head of hypertension, division of cardiology, University of Maryland Medical Center; professor of medicine, cardiology and hypertension, UM School of Medicine

-Note: Dr. Saunders is a pioneer in the fields of hypertension and heart disease, with particular emphasis on African Americans, and is founder and past president of the Association of Black Cardiologists and the International Society on Hypertension in Blacks.
+Note: Dr. Saunders is a pioneer in the fields of hypertension and heart disease, with particular emphasis on African Americans, and is a founding member and past president of the Association of Black Cardiologists and the International Society on Hypertension in Blacks.

 Benjamin Solomon Carson Sr., M.D.